DGX Spark · part 7

 | Tool calling | Yes | No |

-One Ollama gotcha worth documenting: if a previous vLLM container used the GPU (even if stopped), Ollama may load the model with only partial GPU allocation — 66% CPU / 34% GPU in ollama ps.
-The fix is to fully unload before loading:
+Watch for one Ollama trap: if a vLLM container touched the GPU earlier (even a stopped one), Ollama may load the model split across CPU and GPU — 66% CPU / 34% GPU in ollama ps.
+Force a full unload first:

 curl -s http://localhost:11434/api/generate \